Karim Onisiwo

-Karim Onisiwo (born 17 March 1992) is an Austrian professional footballer who plays as a forward or right winger for Austrian Bundesliga club Red Bull Salzburg and the Austria national team.
+Karim Onisiwo (born 17 March 1992) is an Austrian professional footballer who plays as a forward or right winger.

 Club career

 Onisiwo joined Austria Salzburg in 2012.
 After two years in SV Mattersburg, he joined German side Mainz 05 in January 2016.
-He scored his first goal for Mainz on 7 May 2016 in a 3-1 win against VfB Stuttgart.
+He scored his first goal for Mainz on 7 May 2016 in a 3–1 win against VfB Stuttgart.
 In his first full season in Mainz, Onisiwo played in the UEFA Europa League and finished as 3rd in group stage.
 He scored his first hat-trick for the club on 28 January 2023 in a 5–2 win against VfL Bochum.
 He extended his contract with Mainz 05 until 2026.

 On 2 January 2025, Onisiwo returned to Austria and signed a contract with Red Bull Salzburg until 30 June 2026.
+He left Red Bull Salzburg at the end of the contract.

 International career

 Onisiwo was born in Austria to a Nigerian father and Austrian mother.
 He made his debut for the senior Austria squad as a substitute, in a friendly against Switzerland in November 2015.